Federal and State Listed Species of Texas:

 All the populations of Chisos Mountains hedgehog cactus are found within Big Bend National Park in Brewster County in West Texas.

-Although no other species is likely to be confused with Chisos Mountains hedgehog cactus within its habitat, the above set of characteristics separate this species from other nearby cacti.
-Specifically, the combination of individual, robust plants with a knobby stem surface, the 10-17 radial spines in three groups of different sizes, the pink-magenta flower color, and the hair-like spines of the flower’s neck create a unique set of characters found in no other cacti.
+Although no other species is likely to be confused with Chisos Mountains hedgehog cactus within its habitat, the above set of characteristics separates this species from other nearby cacti.
+The combination of individual robust plants with a knobby stem surface, the 10 to 17 radial spines in three groups of different sizes, the pink-magenta flower color and the hair-like spines of the flower’s neck creates a unique set of characters found in no other cacti.

 Chisos Mountains hedgehog cactus occurs amongst Chihuahuan Desert shrublands or grasslands on gravelly soils of low elevation flats and terraces within the desert basin.

 Flowering occurs from March to April and perhaps subsequently.
 Fruiting occurs from May to June and perhaps into August.

 Although the Chisos Mountains hedgehog cactus is visible year-round, it is most easily found while in flower in March and April.